 We were all refugees or are potential refugees

-Many countries around the world oppose accepting refugees because accepting refugees can place huge economic and social burden on the country.
-To protect refugees, the government must spend enormous budget, which are covered by the people's taxes.
+Many countries around the world oppose accepting refugees because accepting refugees can place a huge economic and social burden on the country.
+To protect refugees, the government must spend an enormous budget, which is covered by the people's taxes.
 Furthermore, there are concerns that if many refugees are taken in, the competition for jobs may intensify.

 However, refugees may become a source of human capital as well.
 According to the French National Science Research Center, refugees benefited the economy of European countries.
 The study says that 3 to 5 years after refugees received refugee status, they increased the accepting country’s GDP, and increased tax revenue by 1%.